 - In order to avoid air pollution, don't start the engine until instructed.

-- In November 2004, the ship was aquired by the Swedish company RoPax I Clipper AB and homeported in Malmo.
+In November 2004, the ship was acquired by the Swedish company RoPax I Clipper AB and homeported in Malmo.
 In 2005 (January 2 through April 18) it was operated by NordoLink on the route Malmo-Travemunde.
 The current Naantali-Kapellskar line service started in March 2006.
 Since May 2018, the ferry (under the name "Rosalind Franklin") is chartered to BALEARIA.
 Following the charter deal, vessel's flag-state / fegistry was changed from Sweden (MMSI 266192000) to Cyprus (MMSI 209293000).

 In November 2018, BALEARIA started a EUR 443 million (USD 520 M) drydock reconstruction project for nine ferries to be retrofitted/converted to LNG (liquified natural gas).
 The project was partially (20%) funded by CEF (Connecting Europe Facility).

 All drydocks (at Gibraltar Gibdock and West Sea's Viana Shipyard) included modifying the diesel engines (to MAN dual-fuel) and installing LNG tanks.
 Each ship now has dual-fuel (LNG-diesel) MAN marine engines (model 9L-51-60-DF).
 The Wartsila-made LNG tanks (one or two per vessel) are able to store up to 425 m3 LNG, which allows autonomous operations up to 1800 km (1100 mi).
 Onboard gas pipes are from Cryospain (Madrid-based).
 The project as engineering was designed by Cotenaval (Valencia-based).